minershive/hiveon-kb/hiveos_faq/billing/billing_en.md

 It all depends on the processing speed of CoinPayments service.
 We have no control over the transaction period.

 # What is CoinPayments?
 It's an integrated payment system for cryptocurrencies that can be used to pay for our services.
-More detail are available [here](https://www.coinpayments.net/).
+More detail are available <a href="https://www.coinpayments.net/">here</a>.

 # I dislike the CoinPayments service, can I pay using a different payment method?
-Currently payments can only be done using cryptocurrency and only through [CoinPayments](https://www.coinpayments.net/) service.
+Currently payments can only be done using cryptocurrency and only through <a href="https://www.coinpayments.net/">CoinPayments</a> service.

 # I payed my monthly subscription, but received a message "Waiting for confirms… (0.00241/0.00253 received with 1 confirms)" in my payment status, what did I do wrong?
 You have payed without including a fee.
 There are 2 ways to deal with this: